SuperOfficeDocs/superoffice-docs/user-guide/en/request/find.md

 ### Customize search criteria

-In practice, all these lists are predefined searches, and if you wish you can customise the search criteria:
+In practice, all these lists are predefined searches, and if you wish you can customize the search criteria:

 1. Click **Show criteria** at the top of the screen.
 2. [Adjust the criteria][4].